thanpolas/toddmotto.github.io/_posts/2014-06-30-methods-to-determine-if-an-object-has-a-given-property.md

 #### What does it mean?

-The standard `typeof` operator returns a `Boolean`, and we can evaluate it against something, such as `undefined` - which indicates it exists.
+The standard `typeof` operator returns a `String` ([not a very reliable one](http://toddmotto.com/understanding-javascript-types-and-reliable-type-checking)), and we can evaluate it against something, such as `!== 'undefined'` - which indicates it exists.

 {% highlight javascript %}
 if (typeof toddObject.name !== undefined) {